 Next-generation Satellite Observing Systems: CIMSS has played an important role in establishing the science traceability underlying meteorological instrument requirements since Earth observations began.
 As NOAA prepares to launch the next generation of geostationary and polar orbiting platforms, trade studies and observing system simulation experiments have emerged as a key focus area at CIMSS.
 For example, CIMSS staff are researching options for a shorter wavelength water vapor channel on the next-generation geostationary imager (GXI) to improve boundary layer moisture measurements (Miller et al, 2023).
 CIMSS is also conducting assimilation experiments to demonstrate the value of the geostationary hyperspectral sounder (GXS) to optimize the temporal frequency of those observations.
-In the future, CIMSS will continue to study the benefits of new observing capabilities, including lightning measurements for severe weather identification and higher resolution infrared window measurements for fire detection, and implement new algorithms that take advantage of these capabilities to support the nation's meteorological satellite needs.
+In the future, CIMSS will continue to study the benefits of new observing capabilities, including lightning measurements for fire detection, and implement new algorithms that take advantage of these capabilities to support the nation's meteorological satellite needs.